DEBCOR Engineering®

 Open the Data, Responsibly

 Agents are only as good as the data they reason over.
 Before we build agents, we build the data foundation — structured, curated, and governed.
-SAP's Knowledge Graph provides the business context layer. deBCor builds the company-specific intelligence layer on top of it: policies, process models, operational history, configuration logic.
+SAP's Knowledge Graph provides the business context layer.
+DEBCOR builds the company-specific intelligence layer on top of it: policies, process models, operational history, configuration logic.
 Agents that know your business, not just SAP's generic business model.

 3. 3